Taking Turns Together

 Game Inspiration 1: Spirit Island

-I won’t go into too much detail about Spirit Island as it’s a fairly complex euro board game.
-But the big thing I am taking inspiration from here is that the cooperative players all take their turns at the same time.
-This means players are coordinating their plays in real-time with each.
+I won’t go into too much detail about Spirit Island since it’s a fairly complex euro-style board game.
+The main inspiration I’m drawing from it is that all cooperative players take their turns simultaneously, which encourages real-time coordination between players.

-It not only encourages communication between the players but requires it to overcome the invaders on the island.
-(It’s an excellent coop board game that I would recommend to anyone looking for a coop strategy experience)
+It not only encourages communication between players but requires it to overcome the invaders on the island.
+(Spirit Island is an excellent co-op board game that I highly recommend to anyone seeking a cooperative strategy experience.)

 Game Inspiration 2: Dungeon Drafters

-While this isn’t a coop game it is a dungeon crawling, grid-based card game… I know, what are the chances someone else is making something so similar… I won’t let that deter me though as their team is going in a different direction with the idea than me.
-While Dungeon Drafters is a single-player game something I really liked when playing the demo was its room-based exploration.
+While this isn’t a co-op game, it is a dungeon-crawling, grid-based card game—so yes, the chances of someone else making something similar are pretty slim!
+I won’t let that deter me, though, as their team is taking a different direction with the concept than I am.
+Although Dungeon Drafters is a single-player game, one feature I really enjoyed in the demo was its room-based exploration.

 The Redesign

-Combing room-based exploration with players taking their turns at the same time became a very exciting idea for me.
-I did some diagramming and physical prototyping to think through the new flow and here is what I came up with.
+Combining room-based exploration with simultaneous turns became a very exciting idea for me.
+I created diagrams and physical prototypes to work through the new flow, and here’s what I came up with.

 The Challenge

-While I was gaining confidence that this new design path was right for the game I was realizing that code-wise it would present a lot of challenges.
-The first of which was movement.
-To do the new room-based exploration focus movement I had in mind would require redoing my grid and movement code which if I was starting from scratch would be easy but I wasn’t.
-In fact, the original prototype for the cards grid evolved out of a great GDquest course for tactics game found here: https://gdquest.mavenseed.com/lessons/introduction-c51c5fa2348ab527 This is what movement looked like originally (very Fire Emblem):
+As I grew confident that this new design direction was right for the game, I realized it would present several coding challenges—starting with movement.
+Implementing the room-based exploration focus I envisioned meant reworking my existing grid and movement code.
+While this would be straightforward if starting from scratch, I wasn’t.
+In fact, the original CardsGrid prototype evolved from an excellent GDquest tactics game course, which you can find here: https://gdquest.mavenseed.com/lessons/introduction-c51c5fa2348ab527 This is what movement looked like originally (very Fire Emblem):

-Another problem is that most of the code was made under the assumption that I would be sticking with the DND style turn order initiative.
-There are lots of references to the turn order array, and active turn order unit, and nothing accounting for multiple players taking their turn at the same time…
+Another challenge is that most of the code was built with the assumption that I would stick to the D&D-style turn order initiative.
+There are many references to the turn order array and the active turn order unit, with no provisions for multiple players taking their turns simultaneously.

-Also just around the corner was Godot 4.0 which comes with all sorts of cool new features for 2D development including major tilemap improvements that aren’t present in the current/previous prototype that was built in Godot 3.5.1.
+Also just around the corner was Godot 4.0, which introduced many exciting new features for 2D development—including major tilemap improvements not available in the current prototype built with Godot 3.5.1.

-I know I’ll be working on the project for likely many years so upgrading to Godot 4 was certainly in the cards for me.
-When I originally tried converting the project to Godot 4 back in Beta 5 I got over 2000 errors over 7000 lines of code.
-Many scenes seemed like they need to be completely recreated and many scripts had to be rewritten due to new syntax.
-Plus I had this crazy new idea to have players take turns at the same time and explore rooms together…
+I know I’ll be working on this project for many years, so upgrading to Godot 4 was definitely planned.
+When I first attempted to convert the project to Godot 4 during Beta 5, I encountered over 2,000 errors across 7,000 lines of code.
+Many scenes needed to be completely recreated, and numerous scripts had to be rewritten due to new syntax changes.
+On top of that, I had this ambitious new idea: allowing players to take turns simultaneously while exploring rooms together.

 The Solution

 I decided to start from scratch and rewrite the project in Godot 4.
-With a new turn order idea, tilemap reworks, new syntax and scene structures to follow, and no longer based on a tutorial project… I had a lot of work cut out for me and it took me a while to get it functional again but I got there.
-It isn’t 100% where it was before, I am still using temporary assets, and I haven’t recreated the AI yet, but the bones of two people moving between rooms together and then playing out their turns in combat at the same time are there.
-Here’s a short preview of it:
+With a new turn order system, tilemap reworks, updated syntax and scene structures, and no longer relying on a tutorial project, I had a lot of work ahead of me.
+It took some time to get everything functional again, but I made it.
+While it’s not yet 100% where it was before—I’m still using temporary assets and haven’t recreated the AI—the core mechanics of two players moving between rooms together and taking their turns simultaneously in combat are in place.
+Here’s a short preview:

 Looking Forward

-This has inspired me to make similar card ideas as the two shown below.
-When played in coordination with each other the group is able to accomplish more than if they were simply playing individually in parallel.
+This inspired me to create similar card mechanics like the two shown below.
+When played in coordination, the group can achieve more together than if each player acted individually in parallel.

-Lastly, I am going to become a dad soon (the baby is expected to come any day now)!
-I am not sure when I will be able to do a post again let alone code again.
-I plan to commit most of my time for the foreseeable future to our newborn and learning how to become a good parent.
-So until next time!
+Lastly, I’m about to become a dad soon—the baby is expected any day now!
+I’m not sure when I’ll be able to post again, let alone find time to code.
+For the foreseeable future, I plan to dedicate most of my time to our newborn and learning how to be a good parent.
+So, until next time!